patreeceeo/old-patreeceeo.github.io/resume_tech.markdown

 # Technology Resume

-Though extremely comfortable with writing code, my sights are set on a position that involves as much creativity, collaboration and mentoring (and being mentored) as it does actual coding.
+Though extremely comfortable with writing code, my sights are set on a position that involves as much creativity, collaboration and mentoring (and being mentored) as it does writing code.

+When it comes writing code, I aspire to write code that is as much an artifact for human beings per se as instructions to be executed by a computer.

 ## Experience